The following use case details the steps for backing up the user profile data of a set of users to a GoodSync File Server using the Control Center.

 Job runs will display under the "Job Runs History" section.
 This will include the user and computer running the job, amount of data synced, number of synced items, errors, conflicts, and more.

-For a detailed report of the job run, click on the magnifying glass icon under the "Log" column.
+For a detailed report of the job run, click the magnifying glass icon under the "Log" column.

 The complete log will show, detailing the specific actions taken throughout the job run.